SEDTT/visko-online/web/README.txt

 3/20/2014 Janelle Ybarra
 Uploaded new version of the Specify Criteria page

-3/20/2014 Janelle Ybarra
-Uploaded new version of the Specify Criteria page

-3/20/2014 Janelle Ybarra
-Uploaded new version of the Specify Criteria page

-3/20/2014 Janelle Ybarra
-Uploaded new version of the Specify Criteria page

-3/20/2014 Janelle Ybarra
-Uploaded new version of the Specify Criteria page

 3/20/2014 Eduardo Corral
 Changed styleDrop.css and EditTransformer.php files
 added an 'id' to the last of the options of the dropdown menus in all of the files that start with "EDIT".